New Orleans digital nomad set up in an Airbnb's back covered deck

 hello@inspiredbackpacker.com | + posts

-Lauren Kessel is the author of this blog and the creator of the Inspired Backpacker Blog.
+Lauren Kessel is the author of this blog post and the creator of the Inspired Backpacker travel blog.
 She is a passionate digital nomad, with the mission to make slow travel a more accessible way of life for everyone.
 Lauren believes travel is an important means of education and more importantly, a way for people of different cultures to come together and understand each other better.
 She has a BS in Tourism and has planned countless domestic and international trips for herself, her family and friends, having visited over 12 countries and 30 states so far.